ddev/ddev/docs/content/users/basics/faq.md

     For example, if you use Lando for one project, do a `lando poweroff` before using DDEV, and then do a `ddev poweroff` before using Lando again.
 If you run nginx or Apache locally, stop them before using DDEV.
 More information is in the [troubleshooting](troubleshooting.md) section.

 How can I contribute to DDEV?
 : We love and welcome contributions of knowledge, support, docs, and code.
 Make an issue or PR to the [main repo](https://github.com/drud/ddev).
 Add your external resource to [awesome-ddev](https://github.com/drud/awesome-ddev).
 Add your recipe or HOWTO to [ddev-contrib](https://github.com/drud/ddev-contrib).
 Help others in [Discord](https://discord.gg/kDvSFBSZfs) and [Stack Overflow](https://stackoverflow.com/tags/ddev).
-Follow the [governance issue](https://github.com/drud/ddev/issues/3268) to learn about financial support possibilities.
+Contribute financially via [GitHub Sponsors](https://github.com/sponsors/rfay).
+Get involved with DDEV governance and the [Advisory Group](https://github.com/drud/ddev/discussions/categories/ddev-advisory-group).

 How can I show my local project to someone else?
 : We often want a customer or coworker to be able to view our local environment, even if they’re on a different machine or network.
 There are [several ways to do this](../topics/sharing.md). `ddev share` is one: it provides a link that anyone can view and so they can interact with your local project while you allow it.
 See `ddev share -h` for more information.
 It does require an account on [ngrok.com](https://ngrok.com).

 Can I use additional databases with DDEV?
 : Yes, you can create additional databases and manually do whatever you need on them.
 They are automatically created if you use `ddev import-db` with `--target-db`, for example `ddev import-db --target-db=extradb --src=.tarballs/extradb.sql.gz`.
 You can use `ddev mysql` or `ddev psql` for random queries, or also use the MySQL/PostgreSQL clients within `ddev ssh` or `ddev ssh -s db`.
+See the [database topic](database_management.md).

 <a name="projects-communicate-with-each-other"></a>
 Can different projects communicate with each other?